Windy City ThunderBolts

-The Windy City ThunderBolts are a professional baseball team based in the Chicago suburb of Crestwood, Illinois, in the United States.
-The ThunderBolts are a member of the Frontier League, which is a partner league of Major League Baseball.
-Since 1999, the ThunderBolts have played their home games at Ozinga Field.
+The Windy City ThunderBolts are a professional baseball team based in Crestwood, Illinois.
+The ThunderBolts compete in the Frontier League (FL) as a member of the West Division in the Midwest Conference.
+The team is owned by Franchise Sports LLC, playing its home games at Ozinga Field.

+The franchise was established as the Will County Claws on February 21, 1994, and began play in the 1995 season.
+Franchise Sports LLC then bought the team in May 1998, and relocated the team to Windy City prior to the 1999 season, making them the first baseball franchise to play at Ozinga Field.
+The team was renamed the ThunderBolts in 2003.

 History

 The franchise known as the Windy City ThunderBolts started as the Will County Claws in 1995 and played their home games at Lewis University's Brennan Field in Romeoville.
 The Claws played in the struggling North Central League, which started in 1994 with six teams but fielded only four in 1995.
 The North Central League folded 18 games into its second season with the Claws finishing at 8–10.
 In 1996, the Will County Cheetahs joined the new four-team Heartland League.

 In winter 1997, the Cheetahs and the village of Crestwood, made a deal for Crestwood to build and own a new ballpark for the Cheetahs.
-Despite the high hopes for baseball in Crestwood for the 1998 season, it was quickly obvious that because of construction delays, the new park would not be ready.
 The Cheetahs needed a home field and with Romeoville not an option, neighboring Midlothian would be the solution to the Cheetahs' home field problem as they would play their 1998 season at tiny Howie Minas Field.
 In Midlothian, the Cheetahs would have one of their best seasons finishing in second place with a 37–29 record in the first half and earn a playoff spot for the first time in franchise history.
 In the Heartland League championship, the Cheetahs swept the heavily favored Tennessee Tomahawks 2 games to 0 to gain the franchise's first title.

 The Heartland League started the 1998 season with six teams and finished with only four teams.
 The Cheetahs, now known as the Cook County Cheetahs, won the last ever Heartland League championship as the league folded after three seasons.